-We have audited the annual financial statements of Namibian Chamber of Environment set out on pages 9 to 21, which comprise the statement of financial position as at 30 June 2021, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the annual financial statements, including a summary of significant accounting policies.
+We have audited the annual financial statements of Namibian Chamber of Environment set out on pages 6 to 20, which comprise the statement of financial position as at 30 June 2022, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the annual financial statements, including a summary of significant accounting policies and executive committee members' report.

-In our opinion, the annual financial statements present fairly, in all material respects, the financial position of Namibian Chamber of Environment as at 30 June 2021, and its financial performance and cash flows for the year then ended in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities and the requirements of the Namibian Common Law.
+In our opinion, the annual financial statements present fairly, in all material respects, the financial position of Namibian Chamber of Environment as at 30 June 2022, and its financial performance and cash flows for the year then ended in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities and the requirements of the Namibian Common Law and the Executive Committee report.